Enjoy Risshakuji Temple (Yamadera), one of Yamagata's most popular tourist spots, to the fullest!

 How about taking a break from your stroll and enjoying some tamakon?
 You'll want to eat tamakonnyaku that's soaked in flavor

-On the way to the summit, there are several places where you can sit and rest, so you can take a break and spend some time relaxing and enjoying the nature.
+Along the way to the summit, there are several places where you can sit and rest, allowing you to take a break and enjoy nature at your leisure.

-The aroma of Dadacha beans is very nice, making it a popular dish!
+The aroma of the Dadacha beans is wonderful, making it a popular item!

-and of course you can enjoy them at restaurants near Yamadera!
+Of course, you can enjoy soba noodles at restaurants near Yamadera Temple!

 Among them, the most popular soba restaurant is "Takifudo"

-Tempura platters and cold meat soba noodles are also popular dishes!
+Tempura assortment and cold meat soba are also popular menu items!

 The autumn leaves are spectacular!